Close

 Professional Visa Guidance for Every Traveler

 Croatia joined the Schengen Area in January 2023, bringing its entry requirements under the EU's common visa and border policies.
 U.S. passport holders can visit Croatia visa-free for temporary tourist and business trips up to 90 days during a six-month period, with time spent in any Schengen countries counting toward the total 90 days.
-Starting October 12, 2025, the European Union implemented the Entry/Exit System (EES) across 29 participating countries, requiring biometric data such as fingerprints and facial images to be digitally collected at borders, with the system gradually deployed over six months.
-Starting in late 2026, travelers from visa-free countries will need to apply for an ETIAS travel authorization before departure for tourism, business, transit, or short medical visits to Croatia and 29 other participating European countries.
+Starting October 12, 2025, the European Union implemented the Entry/Exit System (EES) across 29 participating countries, requiring biometric data such as fingerprints and facial images to be digitally collected at borders, with the system fully operational across the Schengen Area since April 2026.
+Starting in Q4 2026, travelers from visa-free countries will need to apply for an ETIAS travel authorization before departure for tourism, business, transit, or short medical visits to Croatia and 29 other participating European countries.

 Key Traveler Categories Requiring Visas: